Blubberblub/KuzuDB-DotNetInterface/README.md

 - cmake 3.29.2
 - ninja 1.12.0

-Use the following steps to build your own version of the libary files:
+Use the following steps to build your own version of the library files:

 ## 1. Get the newest version of Kuzu C/C++ libs (see last tested versions above)
 - Download the c/c++ windows lib from https://github.com/kuzudb/kuzu/releases/